eelinee/programmeerproject/DESIGN.md

 For this project, I have found different data tables.
 Using these tables, I will create the data lists that I need.
 The tables I have found contain data per country and are the following:

+General data:
 - Life expectancy at birth
 - Life expectancy at age 60 (years)
 - Total deaths all causes (in numbers)
 - Population number

+Disease by collective name:
+- No. of deaths - Certain infectious and parasitic diseases
+- No. of deaths - Neoplasms
+- No. of deaths - Diseases of blood and disorders of immune mechanism
+- No. of deaths - Endocrine, nurtitional and metabolic diseases
+- No. of deaths - Mental and behavioural disorders
+- No. of deaths - Diseases of the nervous system
+- No. of deaths - Diseases of the eye and adnexa
+- No. of deaths - Diseases of the ear and mastoid process
+- No. of deaths - Diseases of the circulatory system
+- No. of deaths - Diseases of the resiratory system
+- No. of deaths - Diseases of the digestive system
+- No. of deaths - Diseases of the skin and subcutaneous system
+- No. of deaths - Diseases of the musculoskeletal system and connective tissue
+- No. of deaths - Diseases of the genitourinary system
+- No. of deaths - Pregnancy, childbirth and the puerperium (only female)
+- No. of deaths - Conditions originating in the perinatal period
+- No. of deaths - Congenital malformations, deformations and abnormalities
+- No. of deaths - Symptoms, signs and abnormal clinical and laboratory findings
+- No. of deaths - External causes of morbidity and mortality

+Disease by name:
 - No. of deaths - Tuberculosis
 - No. of deaths - Intesinal infecious diseases
 - No. of deaths - Tetanus